 The Fairfield Loop Trail forms a 16-mile ring around the town of Fairfield, mostly in the outlying areas of the countryside.
 The trail links two major preserves and connects city and county parks.
 Along the way you'll pass through woodlands, meadows and prairie, and hilly sections.

 Most of the trail surface is crushed stone, but there are about 2.5 miles total of concrete surface in four different locations.
 A 0.8-mile on-road segment follows Mint Boulevard (a gravel road) southward from Lamson Woods toward the trail section that parallels US 34.
-Other trails, such as the 7.5 miles in Jefferson County Park, connect to the Fairfield Loop Trail.
+Other trails, such as the 4.5-mile Cedar View Trail, connect to the Fairfield Loop Trail.

 The most spectacular feature of the trail is the BNSF bridge over the railroad tracks near Walton Lake.
 The bridge features 171 ceramic tiles created by high school art students, which are inset into the bridge's concrete curb.
 Many small bridges, some with artistic enhancements, cross brooks on the Fairfield Loop Trail.

 There are numerous access points and places to park all along the loop.
 Check the Jefferson County website link (under Related Links to the right) for more information.

 I like loop trails. this one takes you along small lakes, forest areas, and across beautiful bridges.

 Wish it was more a fine crushed limestone.
 Very gravely.

 If you camp in Jefferson Co Park, it is very hard to find your way out of the park and to the loop trail.
 The loop trail is great, but we got very frustrated trying to get to it from our campsite in Jefferson Co Park

 Was visiting for 2 weeks, would take the trial and go to the park for a swim and continue the ride.
 Nice ride, some parts are opened to the wind which makes it a bit hard but otherwise fantastic!